UCL/MPHY0026/doc/registration/calibration_based_registration.rst

 ^^^^^^

 We studied two examples earlier.
-The point is, that by the time you have done the system calibration, the necessary image modalities are aligned.
+The point is, that by the time you have done the system calibration, the necessary image modalities are aligned by definition, or by the design of the calibration process.
+For example, this means that there is no user interaction necessary in the operating room.

 * Intra-op CT to laparoscopic video, as in [Feuerstein2008]_.
 * Intra-op US, to laparoscopic video, as in [Kang2014]_.

-For the sake of brevity, we will omit this for now, and you may revisit it after the lectures on calibration.

 Examples - Brainlab, Intra-op to Pre-op imaging using calibration device